PangJiaDa/config-files/README.md

 # config-files
-For configs or dot-files that I want available anywhere.
+For configs or dot-files to be easily accessible.